rui-vp-fernandes/models/specs/ngsi-ld_faq.md

 You can find an example [here](https://schema.lab.fiware.org/ld/context).

+### Q: Where is stored the FIWARE Data Models `@context`?

+The source of truth of the FIWARE Data Models Context is [https://fiware.github.io/data-models/context.jsonld](https://fiware.github.io/data-models/context.jsonld)

+That content is also accessible through [https://schema.lab.fiware.org/ld/context](https://schema.lab.fiware.org/ld/context)

+You can use in your NGSI-LD Entities both URIs although the former is a bit safer as it only depends on Github and not on the FIWARE Lab infrastructure.

 ### Q: What is a Property of a Property / Relationship and all the combinations?

 It is similar to NGSI v2 metadata.
 In NGSIv2, in the example above, the Property